alh84001/vagrant-darwin-smb/README.md

+### Note
+This plugin has been merged into vagrant and should be available in yet unreleased v1.7.3.
+Once this version of vagrant is released, this repo will go the way of the dodo.

 # vagrant-darwin-smb plugin
 This plugin provides capability to add SMB synced folders to Darwin (OS X) guests.
 It is a simple wrapper/proxy to [mount_smbfs](http://linux.die.net/man/8/smbmount) command.